This lightly sweetened blueberry banana yeast bread puts a new spin on banana bread!

 - Use a digital kitchen scale to divide dough equally.
 Equally portioned out dough pieces ensure even cooking times.

-How to shape and roll banana yeast bread:
+How to shape and roll yeasted banana bread:

 This recipe makes two 9×5-inch bread loaves.
 Once dough has finished it’s initial rise, divide the dough into two equal parts.